thirdcaptain/hello-world/README.md

 # hello-world

 This is a readme.
-I am trying to learn how repositories work in Git.
+This repository was made while following a github tutorial to learn how repositories work in Git.

 https://guides.github.com/activities/hello-world/